atrahhdis/mahasivipassana/static/downloads/md/Questions and Answers with Mahasi Sayadaw - Mahasi Sayadaw.md

 Because they do not observe mental and physical phenomena which really prevail every moment they go, stand, sit see, hear, and so on, they cannot discover mind and body to be impermanent etc.

 **Q49.
-Venerable Sir, is it  true that Magga phala cannot be realised in this day and age however hard we work?**
+Venerable Sir, is it true that Magga Phala cannot be realised in this day and age however hard we work?**

 Those who have such opinion will fail to practise for sure, let alone the  attainment of Magga and Phala.
 That view is simply an obstruction to the holy path.